rtivadar/aath0.github.io/_posts/2018-04-19-atp-tennis-analysis-2006-2015-what-makes-the-greats-so-great.md

 After constructing this data frame, I filtered it to inlude only players with more than 10 wins, and then arranged the data according to the average number of minutes per match.

 Among all 103 players who had won at least 10 Grand Slam matches from the first four rounds of Grand Slams, Roger Federer ranks as the number one most efficent player per match.
-That is, he plays these matches in less amounts of time than anyone else.
+That is, he plays these matches in less time than any other player.

 On the average, it takes Federer 111.8 minutes, or just shy of two hours, to finish a match in the first four rounds of a Grand Slam.
 It takes the next closest player (Roberto Bautista Agut) 113 minutes to finish one of these matches.
 Novak Djokovic ranks ninth at about 125 minutes.